sriramab/gamamanual/G__Headless.md

 * with:
 	* `id`: permits to prefix output files for experiment plan with huge simulations.
 	* `sourcePath`: contains the relative or absolute path to read the gaml model.
-	* `finalstep`: determines the number of simulation step you want to run.
+	* `finalStep`: determines the number of simulation step you want to run.
 	* `experiment`: determines which experiment should be run on the model.
 This experiment should exist, otherwise the headless mode will exit.

 ### Parameters